ChronovaEngineering/Arduino_Clock_Timer/README.md

 2) A second rising edge from the light gate, as the second pass begins.
 Set Pen_state to 2 and start a pass duration timer (save the time to Pen_Start).
 3) Use the loop to check when the pendulum has left the light gate and stop the pass duration timer (save the time to Pen_End).
 4) Wait for the PPS pulse from the GPS signal.
 5) Calculate the offset between the light gate pulse and the PPS signal, as well as the pass duration, and send it to the Mega.
+Reset all the relevant variables.

 # Pinout
 Mega: